Guide

 OCPP 1.5

-Although OCPP 1.5 was standardized in 2012 and has been widely used since then, there are different implementations of the protocol, some of which are partially incompatible.
-This is why the Open Charge Alliance only certifies OCPP compliance starting from OCPP 1.6, despite adhering to the main content of OCPP 1.5.
+Although OCPP 1.5 was standardized in 2012 and widely adopted, different implementations of the protocol led to interoperability issues, with some implementations being partially incompatible.
+As a result, the Open Charge Alliance only certifies OCPP compliance starting with OCPP 1.6, even though it adheres to the core content of OCPP 1.5.

 OCPP 1.6